dreessen-n/books_authors/README.md

 # Coding Dojo Bootcamp 2022
 flask and MySQL - CRUD section - books_authors assignment

-Many to Many relationship; drop downs show authors or books not in favorites for authors or a book.
+> Many to Many relationship
+> Drop downs show authors or books that are not all ready in favorites for authors or a book.

 Authors